Hypnic Jerks: What They Are and Why They're Nothing to Fear

 I often use words like hypervigilance, hyperawareness, or hypersensitivity… but they all stem from hyperarousal, which is simply a heightened state of alertness.

-It's like our brain wants confirmation that sleep is actually happening.
+It's like our brain wants confirmation that sleep is happening.

 This leads to an immense amount of monitoring around sleep.

 So basically, what happens is: you go bed and hyperawareness kicks in.
-Then, as soon as you fall asleep, your brain wakes you up to let you know that you did!
+So begins the monitoring.
+Then, as soon as you fall asleep, your brain wakes you up to let you know that you actually did!
 (Never a shortage of paradoxes in insomnia-land.)

-People without insomnia often have these jerks, but they don't even notice because they're not particularly aware of anything happening around their sleep.
+People without insomnia also get these jerks, but they don't even notice because they're not particularly aware of anything happening around their sleep.
 They just go to bed and fall asleep and that's the end of it.

 Now, you’re probably wondering what you can do about them...